Cuban Medianoches Tacos are like a regular version, but with a little combination of Mexican culture. They’re easy to make, and eat!

 - 1/2 teaspoon whole black peppercorns

 - 1 cup orange juice

 - 1 lemon, sliced

 For the tacos

 - Heat the corn tortillas using your favorite method.
-Layer a few slices of the deli ham, a squirt of the yellow mustard, dill pickle slices, a bit of the Cuban pork roast and shredded Swiss cheese on top.
-Enjoy!
+Layer a few slices of the deli ham, a squirt of yellow mustard, dill pickles, a bit of the Cuban pork roast, and shredded Swiss cheese on top.

 Amount Per Serving: Calories: 494Total Fat: 30gSaturated Fat: 12gCholesterol: 144mgSodium: 791mgFiber: 2gSugar: 3gProtein: 45g